 This procedure is performed on an outpatient basis under general or local anesthesia, either in a free-standing surgical center or in the office.
 Dr. Kress begins the incision at the earlobe and curves in a gentle arc behind the ear.
-Through this incision the underlying tissue is tightened for a more natural appearance.
+A second incision is necessary in the groove under the chin for access to the front of the neck.
+Through these incisions the underlying tissue is tightened for a more natural appearance.
 A repair of the muscle separation in the front of the neck and/or liposuction in the area beneath the chin may also complement the neck lift.
 The excess skin is tightened and removed.
 Drains are seldom necessary, but may be used overnight at most.
-In many cases, a neck lift is performed along with a facelift procedure.
+In many cases, the neck lift is performed along with a facelift procedure.

-The iGuide procedure is done on an outpatient basis, usually under local anesthesia, either in a free-standing surgical center or in the office.
+The trampoline lift or iGuide 2.0 is a less invasive procedure done on an outpatient basis, usually under local anesthesia, at either in a free-standing surgical center or in the office.
+The lift involves precise weaving of a suture through the loose skin of the neck similar to the effect of a corset in order to achieve a smoothing effect.
 Small incisions are placed in strategic locations along the jaw line, the neck, and just beneath the chin in the middle of the neck.
 Liposuction is performed in the neck area to help mobilize the neck skin.
-The suspension materials are passed from incision to incision crisscrossing and creating a lifting mesh of suspension.
-The overall effect is a lifting of the neck to a new and more esthetic angle.
+The suspension materials are passed from incision to incision crisscrossing and creating a lifting mesh (trampoline) of suspension.
+The overall effect is a lifting and smoothing of the neck to a new and more esthetic angle.

 There is virtually no pain involved with neck lift plastic surgery.
-Frederick patients will have their sutures are removed within 7 to 10 days.
-Any bruising or swelling is gone within 10 to 14 days.
+Full surgical neck lift patients will have their sutures are removed within 7 to 10 days.
+Any bruising or swelling is gone within 10 to 12 days.
 Many people can return to work even before all of the sutures are removed.
 Persistent bruising can be addressed by our staff estheticians.